swyder/Genomic_Utilities/README.md

-    makewindows   Make interval "windows" across a genome. groupby       Group by common cols. & summarize oth. cols. (~ SQL "groupBy") expand        Replicate lines based on lists of values in columns.
+    makewindows   Make interval "windows" across a genome. groupby       Group by common cols. & summarize oth. cols. (~ SQL "groupBy") expand        Replicate lines based on lists of values in columns. split         Split a file into multiple files with equal records or base pairs.

 [ General help ]
     --help        Print this help menu.